ivkond-mc/easy-homes/README.md

 ### About

-In Minecraft, navigating vast worlds can often be time-consuming and frustrating, especially when managing multiple locations.
-Simple Homes eliminates this frustration by providing a streamlined way to save and revisit key areas.
+In Minecraft, navigating vast worlds can often be time-consuming and frustrating, especially when managing multiple locations. **Easy Homes** eliminates this frustration by providing a streamlined way to save and revisit key areas.
 Whether
 you're mining in a remote cave, working on a distant build, or farming resources in far-off biomes, you can teleport between locations instantly, saving time and effort.